Chart Color Schemes

 South Mackay has shown very soft population growth performance across periods assessed by AreaSearch

-As of Nov 2025, South Mackay's population is estimated at around 7,198, reflecting an increase of 280 people since the 2021 Census.
-The suburb had a population of 6,918 in 2021.
-This growth represents a 4.0% increase and is inferred from AreaSearch's estimation of 7,196 residents following examination of ABS ERP data released in June 2024, along with an additional two validated new addresses since the Census date.
-South Mackay's population density ratio is 979 persons per square kilometer, relatively inline with averages seen across locations assessed by AreaSearch.
-The suburb's 4.0% growth positions it within 2.6 percentage points of the SA3 area's 6.6% growth.
+South Mackay's population, as of November 2025, is estimated at around 7,196 people.
+This reflects an increase of 278 individuals since the 2021 Census, which reported a population of 6,918 people.
+The growth was inferred from AreaSearch's examination of the latest ERP data release by the ABS (June 2024) and two validated new addresses since the Census date.
+This level of population equates to a density ratio of 979 persons per square kilometer, comparable with averages seen across locations assessed by AreaSearch.
+South Mackay's growth rate of 4.0% since census positions it within 2.8 percentage points of the SA3 area (6.8%), indicating competitive growth fundamentals.
 Natural growth contributed approximately 52.0% of overall population gains during recent periods.

 Frequently Asked Questions - Population